 - You were bought with a price; don’t become slaves of men.

-- Brothers, in whatever each was called, let him remain in that with God.
+- Brothers, in whatever state each was called, let him remain in that state with God.

-- Now about the virgins, I don’t have a commandment from the Lord.
-However, I give counsel as one receiving mercy from the Lord to be trustworthy.
+- Now concerning the virgins, I don’t have a commandment from the Lord.
+However, I give counsel as one who has received mercy from the Lord to be trustworthy.

 - But also, you haven’t sinned if you marry.
 And if the virgin marries, she hasn’t sinned.
 However, such will have trouble in the flesh, and I want to spare you.

-- and the men who are weeping like they aren’t weeping, and the men who rejoice like they aren’t rejoicing, and the men who buy like they aren’t taking possession,
+- and the men who are weep like they aren’t weeping, and the men who rejoice like they aren’t rejoicing, and the men who buy like they aren’t taking possession,

 - Now, I wish you to be free from care.
 The unmarried man cares for the things of the Lord, and how he might please the Lord.

-- But the man who marries cares for the things of the world, how he might please the wife,
+- But the man who married cares for the things of the world, how he might please the wife,

-- and he did – and does – divide himself.(20)Or “he was – and is – divided”.
+- and he *divides himself.(13)Or “he is *divided”.
 The passive and middle endings for this word are identical, so either could be intended.
 And the unmarried woman and the virgin cares for the things of the Lord; that she might be holy in both body and spirit.
-But the woman who marries cares for the things of the world, how she might please her husband.
+But the woman who married cares for the things of the world, how she might please her husband.

-- A wife is bound for as long as her husband lives.
+- A wife has been bound for as long as her husband lives.
 But if her husband dies, she’s free to be married to who she wishes, but only in the Lord.

-- But in my opinion, she’s more blessed if she remains like she is; and I think I also have God’s Spirit.
+- But in my opinion, she’s more blessed if she remains the way she is; and I think I also have God’s Spirit.